FiscalCalc

 State income tax (top rate)None (0%)

-Cost of living vs. national avg+4% more expensive
+Cost of living vs. national avg0.3% less expensive

 Retirement planning in Nevada requires factoring in the state's unique combination of cost of living, tax treatment of retirement income, and local income levels.
-Nevada's cost of living index of 104 means that a dollar goes further in most other states than in Nevada, which directly affects how much nest egg you need.
+Nevada's cost of living index of 99.7 means that a dollar goes further in Nevada than in most other states, which directly affects how much nest egg you need.

 Nevada vs. National Retirement Benchmarks